danmia/pcapdaemon/README.md

  * timeout - Number of seconds to let capture last should the number of packets not get hit.
 Integer.

 ## Configuration File format (toml)
+ * Defining interfaces is optional.
+You only need to do it if you'd like to use an alias.
+The basic use case is to group catpure interfaces across several nodes that may have different physical names for a variety of reasons.
 ```
 ## Config file
 [general]